GALDRABOK/Ranveer_Phase2/picoctf/Reverse Engg.md

 chall_1.S: assembler source text, ASCII text

 ```
-2.Analysis of main function
-Upon analysing the main function,we find that function func is called and the result is returned in w0.
-Subsequently contents of w0 is compared to 0,if w0 is not equal to 0 the flow is branched to .L4 which eventually results in the You Lose :( output.
+2.Analysis of main function:Upon analysing the main function,we find that function func is called and the result is returned in w0.Subsequently contents of w0 is compared to 0,if w0 is not equal to 0 the flow is branched to .L4 which eventually results in the You Lose :( output.
 ```
 main:
 	stp	x29, x30, [sp, -48]!